 Twenty-four hours after the activation closed, the same venue reopened as an immersive presentation space for the client-facing launch event - the clients had also received mysterious keys but with slightly different invitation.
 Over 200 attendees - including brand partners, clients, prospects and industry guests - experienced the new Fohr App for the first time before the evening opened into a full celebration of this milestone.
 I managed the complete venue transformation and all event logistics between the two activations.

-From producing the campaign photoshoot and all supporting marketing materials, to sourcing and assembling every key, lock, and engraved detail inside each luxury box, to coordinating thousands of dollars in gifted products, to running a city-wide OOH rollout and executing three distinct events in three days - an experiential and immersive influencer activation, a 200+ client lpresentation and closing it off with a party - I held every thread of this project simultaneously.
+From producing the campaign photoshoot and all supporting marketing materials, to sourcing and assembling every key, lock, and engraved detail inside each luxury box, to coordinating thousands of dollars in gifted products, to running a city-wide OOH rollout and executing three distinct events in three days - an experiential and immersive influencer activation, a 200+ client presentation and closing it off with a party - I held every thread of this project simultaneously.
 Timelines, budgets, vendor relationships, and strategic alignment across all three initiatives were mine from first concept to final recap.
 The result was the most complex, highest-impact campaign Fohr had ever produced solidifying it as a milestone moment in the company’s history.

 It started with an anonymous survey we drafted and sent to thousands of influencers to gain insight into where numbers are landing in negotiations.
 What came back was striking enough to become the backbone of the entire campaign.
 The results didn't just inform the copy, they drove the direction and output.
 Every creative decision that followed was in service of what the data had revealed.